yuqi-zhang/atomic-system-containers-quickstart/README.md

 Note for flannel with specified $NAME for the container, /run/$NAME will be created and bound to /run/$NAME in the container.
 The folder will include things such as the subnet.env file.

-### Helloworld Container

-This is a test container that, when you `curl localhost:$PORT` ($PORT defaults to 8081, You can change that with --set), it will respond with a "Hi world".
-You can build it directly with: `atomic install --system --name=hello-world --set=PORT=$PORT --set=RECEIVER=$NAME gscrivano/hello-world`

-As of atomic 1.12 you have to start the service manually with `systemctl start hello-world`.

-One can also play around with parameters, such as `--set=RECEIVER=Jerry`, and it will output "Hi Jerry" instead.

-Again, `atomic uninstall helloworld` stops and removes the container.

 Note 1: for the above 3 containers, one can add `--name` as a flag to specify what the container name will be.
 If you do not, there are default names that will be assigned (the image name).
 Currently we don't actually have IDs associated with containers, so the ID is just the name, and this will be used in further actions.

 Note 2: atomic run/stop can be used to start and stop containers as well.
 For system containers they are basically wrappers for systemctl start/stop.

-### Other commands with atomic (update, install --rootfs, ps)
+### Other commands with atomic (update, rollback, --rootfs, list)

 #### Update

 By default, the conatiners are checked out at /var/lib/containers/atomic/.
 The first time you create a container, a $CONTAINER.0 is created, and a $CONTAINER symlink will point to that location.
-One can update a container with `atomic update`, which will detect newer images for the container, check them out into $CONTAINER.1, point the $CONTAINER symlink to the new location, and restart the service.
+One can update a container with `atomic containers update $CONTAINER`, which will detect newer images for the container, check them out into $CONTAINER.1, point the $CONTAINER symlink to the new location, and restart the service.
 Note that only 2 versions are saved, so the next time you update, $CONTAINER.0 is overwritten and used as the new location.

-An exmaple usage of update: `atomic update --set=RECEIVER=foo --container hello-world` will cause `curl localhost:8081` to respond with `Hi foo`.
+An exmaple usage of update: `atomic containers update --set=RECEIVER=foo --container hello-world` will cause `curl localhost:8081` to respond with `Hi foo`.
+Updating also applies any changes to the image the container is using stored in ostree.
+If packages/scripts/etc. have changed in the image, it will be there after updating.

-###### rollback
+#### rollback

-Update has a subflag --rollback to the previous version.
+You can roll back a system container to the previous deployment.
 The systemd service file and any tmpfiles from the older deployment are re-installed.
-Example usage would be `atomic update --rollback --container hello-world`, which will cause the RECEVIER environment variable to return to what it was before the update.
-Note that since only 2 deployments of a system container are saved, if you invoke the above command again, it will change to the new deployment (much like ostree rollbacks) and once again RECEIVER will be "foo".
+Example usage would be `atomic containers rollback hello-world`, which will cause the RECEVIER environment variable to return to what it was before the update.
+Note that since only 2 deployments of a system container are saved, if you invoke the above command again, it will change to the new deployment (much like atomic host rollbacks) and once again RECEIVER will be "foo".

 #### A container with a remote rootfs

 Let's say you had the above helloworld running, and you want to duplicate that container 5 times.
-Instead of checking out 5 images into exploded containers, you could use --rootfs to specify an existing roofts file as a read-only rootfs to run the service.
+Instead of checking out 5 images into exploded containers, you could use --rootfs to specify an existing rootfs folder as a read-only rootfs to run the service.
 For example, you can `atomic install --system --name=hello-world-remote --rootfs=/var/lib/containers/atomic/hello-world --set=RECEIVER=remote-user --set=PORT=8083 gscrivano/hello-world`, and the container will run as normal, i.e. curl'ing port 8083 will return you "Hi remote-user".
 But if you take a look at /var/lib/containers/atomic/hello-world-remote, you'll notice there isn't a rootfs folder, just config and info.

 The new container is using the rootfs located in /var/lib/containers/atomic/hello-world, and if that gets updated, the remotes will automatically get updated as well.
 Conversely, no updates to images can be directly applied to the remote containers.
 This reduces necessary space to run multiple conatiners, if they can use the same image.

 Note that by default, all atomic system containers MUSt have a read-only rootfs.

-#### Checking other system container stats with "atomic ps" (as of v1.12 this has been refractored to `atomic containers list`)
+#### Checking other system container stats with list

-By default, atomic ps shows a truncated version of all running containers (including docker) on the system.
-If you just want to see system container images, you can `atomic ps -a --no-trunc -f runtime=runc` to filter for the system containers.
+By default, atomic containers list shows a truncated version of all running containers (including docker) on the system.
+If you just want to see system container images, you can `atomic containers list -a --no-trunc -f runtime=ostree` to filter for the system containers.

 ## Building an Image